rlite/rlite/README.md

   towards C is named eth1
 * On node C, the interface towards B is named eth0

-An all the three nodes, load the kernel modules and run the userspace daemon (in the example the daemon is run in foreground):
+On all the three nodes, load the kernel modules and run the userspace daemon (in the example the daemon is run in foreground):

     $ sudo modprobe rlite